-Learn about leased line connectivity and the benefits your business could get by switching to a dedicated connection
+Learn about leased line connectivity and the advantages of a leased line

-There can’t be many businesses today that don’t use the internet to some extent.
-Almost everyone uses email or some form of eCommerce or online banking.
-But the demands we place on the web are increasing.
+Leased line connectivity has become increasingly popular as modern businesses have become dependent upon fast, reliable access to the internet.
+Every business uses email or some form of electronic payment.
+However, the demands we place on the web are increasing.
 Many companies now rely on the cloud for storage or to run systems; they use IP-based communication systems, and they host their own websites or intranets.
 All of this places greater emphasis than ever before on having a fast, reliable connection to the internet.

 In the past the answer most people turned to for their connection was broadband.
 You may already have a broadband connection for your business and are finding that its limitations are becoming somewhat intrusive.
 If this is the case then is it time you thought about leased line connectivity?

 Leased line technology

 Although broadband is widely established for domestic use in the UK, it is very much geared to an environment in which most of the traffic is inbound.
 This is great at home where most traffic is browsing websites, streaming or downloading.

 But it means that for business there are a few drawbacks.
 A leased line, by contrast, can offer you a dedicated fibre optic service to the web that’s entirely for the use of your business and overcomes the most common issues.

 So, what is leased line connectivity?
 It’s a dedicated fibre optic service which connects your premises directly to the internet.
 This is in contrast to broadband which routes data over a public network that is also used by lots of other people.
 That’s the difference in a nutshell, but there’s rather more to it than that.
 There are differences in the speeds available, in how the service is delivered and in how many people can reasonably share the connection at any given time.